awsdocs/amazon-rds-user-guide/doc_source/Concepts.DBInstanceClass.md

 + **Core count – **Set the number of CPU cores using this option\.
 The value must be equal to or less than the maximum number of CPU cores for the DB instance class\.
 + **Threads per core** – Specify **2** to enable multiple threads per core, or specify **1** to disable multiple threads per core\.

-When you modify or restore a DB instance, you can also set the CPU cores and the threads per CPU core to the default settings for the selected DB instance class\.
+When you modify or restore a DB instance, you can also set the CPU cores and the threads per CPU core to the defaults for the instance class\.

 When you view the details for a DB instance in the console, you can view the processor information for its DB instance class on the **Configuration** tab\.
 The following image shows a DB instance class with one CPU core and multiple threads per core enabled\.